hnolzen/IRIS/readme.md

 # IRIS - Ixodes RIcinus Simulator

-IRIS is a local metapopulation transmission model for the simulation of Ixodes ricinus tick and borrelian dynamics under changing climate parameters.
+IRIS is a population model for local dynamics of Ixodes ricinis ticks under changing climate parameters.
+We plan to add a transmission model for borrelian dynamics in the near future.

 It is designed as a spatially-explicit compartmental model that operates on a local scale.